matpakke/Google-Cybersecurity/Course 3 - Connect and Protect - Networks and Network Security/course3glossary.md

 ## B

-**Bandwidth:** The maximum data transmission capacity over a network, measured bybits per second
+**Bandwidth:** The maximum data transmission capacity over a network, measured bybits per second.
+The amount of data a device receives every second

 **Baseline configuration:** A documented set of specifications within a system that is used as a basis for future builds, releases, and updates